 New invasive fish species – Sri Lanka food source

 There are around 200,000 acres of freshwater resources in Sri Lanka, out of which around 150,000 acres have been identified as potential for the fisheries industry.
-But there is no proper system of using those freshwater resources such as rivers, canals, tanks.
+But there is no proper system for using those freshwater resources such as rivers, canals, and tanks.

 In 1956 fish breeding centre was started in Polonnaruwa and species such as Gurami, Tilapia and carp were populated from the breeding centre.
 A large number of fish was introduced to other regions from the breeding centre and there had been sharp development in the inland fishing afterwards.
-Some of the noteworthy places for inland fishing are Parkrama samudar, Minneriya tank, Karapara villlu.
+Some of the noteworthy places for inland fishing are Parakrama Samudra, Minneriya tank, Karapara villlu.

-Inland fishing provides the jobs for a large number of people in the island and the same time it helps to meet the fish demand, in the area away from the sea, where the sea fish is scared.
+Inland fishing provides jobs for a large number of people on the island and at the same time, it helps to meet the fish demand, in the area away from the sea, where the sea fish is scared.

 Hurulu wewa (Reservoir) in Anuradhapura north-central Sri Lanka is affected by new unknown species of invasive fish.
 The fishing community in the area is complaining about the destructive living pattern of the fish.
 The new species id multiplying very fast ultimately makes a threat to the existence of many local fish species as well as endemic fish species.

 The new fish species has a very fast breeding pattern and it looks similar to the “Tank cleaner”, which is used as a cleaner in the ornamental fish tanks.